 Tenants have two months from their departure date to pay their deposit to reserve their week the following year; otherwise it is up for grabs.
 Please enquire about:

-- Chesthill House: sleeps 16 but the dining room is better suited to 12 adults (plus children).
+- Chesthill House: there’s 2022 availability for fishing / holidaying from April to early July, and due to retirement of several groups, rare availability for stalking parties in September for between 2 and 10 stags.
+The house sleeps 16 but the dining room is better suited to 12 adults (plus children).
 Annex bookable separately in the winter months.
 Sunday to Sunday (short-stays bookable within three months).
-Six miles river for six/seven salmon rods, trout loch, stalking (stags and hinds), plus some walked up grouse.
-Price range for 2021 is £1,750 to £5,250 for the house, including VAT, excluding sport.
+Six miles river for six/seven salmon rods, trout loch, stalking (stags and hinds).
+Price range for 2022 is £3,400 to £5,800 for the house, including VAT, excluding sport.

-- Fishing only: fishing is sometimes available, when the accommodation is not let.
+- Fishing only: We will soon start selling our fishing on FishPal.com, bookable with our accommodation until six weeks before arrival, when it will be available on its own.
+Please keep an eye on FishPal.com.
 Prices from £10 per day for trout fishing and £30-£40 per day for salmon fishing (reduced if you take more than one rod).